StefanRV/outsource/README.md

 PASSWORD=your-application-password-for-node-mailer
 RECAPTCHA_SECRET_KEY=your-recaptcha-secret-key
 ```
-5. Before launching the project, open terminal in backend directory (if you are using VS code, click on backend folder with right mouse button and press "Open in integrated terminal".
+5. Before launching the project, open terminal in backend directory (if you are using **VS code**, click on backend folder with right mouse button and press "Open in integrated terminal".
 In case you are using something else, you can open it in your terminal maually with ```cd 'your_path_to_backend_directory' ```) and run ```npm install``` comand.
 Do the same for frontend directory.
 6. Run ```node config/createTables.js``` command in backend directory to create tables with test data in your database;
 7. In backend directory terminal start backend server with ```node index.js``` command;
 7 .In frontend directory terminal start frontend server with ```npm start``` command;